Overdue for Love

 He had to do something about Chloe before he gave into temptation.
 That would cost him everything.
 She was only twenty – a baby, really – and had always been sheltered by her doting and stupidly rich father.
 She was naïve and just had no idea what the world was really like.

-Nope, Dawson had to keep his hands to himself, no matter how much she flirted with him.
+Nope, Dawson had to keep his hands to himself, no matter how much she wiggled her ass at him.

 With a curse that’d burn the hair off a hog, he turned back to the stall and began heaving the straw and manure into the wheelbarrow with a little more force than was necessary.
-If he couldn’t touch the boss’ daughter, well, he could work himself into a stupor.
+If he couldn’t screw himself into a stupor, he could work himself into one.
 For now, that’d have to do.

 * * *